 About Strep Throat in Infants

-Strep throat in infants is primarily caused by a bacterial infection called Streptococcus pyogenes (S. pyogenes).
+Strep throat in infants is primarily caused by a bacterial infection called Streptococcus pyogenes [strep-tuh-KOK-us pie-OH-juh-neez] (S. pyogenes).
 This bacterium belongs to a group called Group A Streptococcus.
 The infection spreads through tiny droplets of infected mucus or moisture, which can be inhaled or transmitted through touching contaminated surfaces and then touching the nose or mouth.

 - Age: Strep throat is rare in children under 3 years old.